How to Raise Prices Without Losing Clients: The Protocol That Adds $10K–$30K Monthly

 If that doesn’t work for your budget, I completely understand.
 I’m happy to help with a smooth transition to another provider if needed.”

 This script is firm but respectful.
-You’re not negotiating on the new rate.
-You’re offering a time extension (prepay) or an exit path (transition support).
-Most clients in this category either accept the prepay option or churn.
+You’re not negotiating the new rate; you’re offering either more time through a prepay option or an exit path with transition support, and most clients in this group either take the prepay or churn.

 Track retention:

-As responses come in, track actual versus expected retention.
+As responses come in, track actual retention against what you expected.

 Example:

-If actual retention is below 70%, investigate why.
-Common causes: increase too large (40%+ shocks clients), poor communication (apologetic tone), or client base heavily price-sensitive (you’ve attracted budget buyers).
+If actual retention is below 70%, dig into the cause.
+Common patterns are an increase that was too aggressive (40%+ can shock clients), weak communication with an apologetic tone, or a client base that is heavily price-sensitive because you’ve attracted budget buyers.

 Replace churned clients:

-For clients who churn, start replacement immediately.
-Don’t wait until after the transition date.
+For any client who churns, start replacing them immediately—don’t wait for the transition date.

-New client acquisition at a new rate captures revenue faster than waiting.
-If you lose 2 clients paying $8K (total $16K monthly revenue loss) but replace them within 3-4 weeks with 2 clients paying $10.4K (total $20.8K monthly revenue gain), you’re net positive within a month.
+Bringing in new clients at the higher rate recovers revenue faster than waiting; for example, if you lose 2 clients paying $8K (a $16K monthly drop) and replace them within 3–4 weeks with 2 clients paying $10.4K (a $20.8K monthly gain), you move to a net positive position within a month.

-Typical replacement timeline: 3-4 weeks from churn to new client signed at new rate.
+A typical replacement window is 3–4 weeks from churn to a new client signing at the new rate.

 Track actual versus expected outcome: